 Just a Teacher follows the life and career of fictional teacher Todd Hunter.
 Brand new to the classroom in 1969, Hunter decides to throw out the textbook and take his bored and restive junior-high biology students outside for a hands-on science lesson.
 In the years that follow, the “Pond Project” will spark a passion for learning among the thousands of children who take Hunter’s class.

 You can buy the book right here by adding it to your cart.
-We offer a 20% discount to teachers, simply by entering this coupon code at checkout: TeachersGet20PercentOff
+We offer a 20% discount to teachers and other educators, simply by entering this coupon code at checkout: TeachersGet20PercentOff

 “This story is a far cry from your typical ‘teacher inspires downtrodden students’ hero story,” says co-author Jim David, a former National Biology Teacher of the Year.
 The novel is loosely based on David’s career as a secondary math/science teacher and supervisor in Flagstaff, Arizona.
 “Part mystery, part romance, Just a Teacher takes the reader on a roller-coaster ride through the life and career of a public school teacher.
 Sometimes it’s a rocky journey… but that’s just like real life for every teacher I know.”